 The initial preorders may take longer, particularly considering the post COVID-19 global inventory shortage.
 Wait times up to a month or longer may be expected until there is a built-up inventory.
 Once the manufacturing process has caught up with the orders, most orders will ship within a week to allow for stress testing of each unit and thereby ensure it meets and exceeds the same quality standards as the very first unit ever built.
-For latest updates regarding the projected shipping times, make sure to periodically check the News section on this page.

 Where do I plug in the add-a-circuit fuse tap?

 Depending on the Kia Stinger GT model, you may want to use the same vacant fuse slot that is recommended for use with the BMS WMI kit and plug in the WMI into the bottom (vacant) slot on the fuse tap.
 LEDfoot together with the JA LIT AirScoops has a relatively small power draw and it is possible to add them to another existing circuit.
 Please consult your car manual for the appropriate specification to determine whether sharing a particular circuit is appropriate.
 Lastly, make sure that the circuit you pick is one that does not remain live after the car has been turned off, so that you do not drain your battery.

 Simply use your smartphone or any other WiFi enabled device with a Web browser and connect to the “LEDfoot” Wifi that will become available as soon as the LEDfoot is powered on.
 Use the initial password provided in your order confirmation (you can customize this password later) and point your browser to 192.168.4.1.
 This will get you to the landing page where you can select your presets.
 During this connection your device (smartphone or a laptop) may report that it has no internet connection and that is ok (LEDfoot offers a standalone hotspot that does not connect to the internet).

 How do I change LEDfoot WiFi password?